 Use the Run->Constraint Check command to generate a report on the constraint files in your project.
-The projectName_cck.rpt file provides information such as invalid constraint syntax, constraint applicability, and any warnings or errors.
-For details about running Constraint Check, see Checking Constraint Files, on page 48 in the User Guide.
+The projectName\cck.rpt file provides information such as invalid constraint syntax, constraint applicability, and any warnings or errors.
+For details about running Constraint Check, see Tcl Syntax Guidelines for Constraint Files, on page 48 in the User Guide.